PrismarineJS/prismarine-auth/docs/API.md

   * On Minecraft: Bedrock Edition, servers can additionally verify if you have done the full auth sequence or not, and can kick you if you have not.
   * You will get an error if you don't specify it when calling `getMinecraftJavaToken` or `getMinecraftBedrockToken` when doing device code auth.
 You can set it to `false` to skip signing.
 * If you just want an Microsoft/Xbox token, you do not need to specify a authTitle.
-* If doing password auth authTitle will not be used and should be removed.
 * If specifying this, you also should provide a `deviceType`, see the doc above

 ### What does sisu flow do ?